MagdalenaOlak/Java_solutions/README.md

 		    }
 		}

-- [Pyramid3D](https://gist.github.com/MagdalenaOlak/103b41a9287cb8bb4ddea458022dbdbf) - How many blocks are needed to build a 3D pyramid with a height h?
+- <a name=""></a>[Pyramid3D](https://gist.github.com/MagdalenaOlak/103b41a9287cb8bb4ddea458022dbdbf) - How many blocks are needed to build a 3D pyramid with a height h?

 		import java.util.Scanner;